jmfd/travel-guides/tokyo.md

 Shinodome's "Shio City" is relatively new and the most futuristic area of Tokyo.
 Take a walk around here.
 This is also where you can take the monorail to Odaiba, the artificial island.
 Odaiba has a beach and boardwalk.
 You can rent a dog and go shopping with it for the day (I didn't do this though).
 There's also some interesting futuristic architecture on this island.

 ## Shinagawa
 There's an aged sake bar called [Shusaron](http://osakelist.com/en/shusaron-aged-sake-specialty-bar-in-shinagawa/) worth visiting.
+After getting hammered on the good stuff, stop by the [ramen alley](https://tokyocheapo.com/food-and-drink/shinagawa-shinatatsu-ramen-street/) just outside the train station and get a bowl (or two).

 ## Ginza
 Ginza is a fancy shopping district.
 From a tourist perspective, it is notable for having a Kabuki theate.
 This is a cornerstone of Japanese culture, but I found it a bit boring and would skip especially if you have limited time travelling.
 If you are in the neighborhood, Ginza does have a michelin-starred Katsu restaurant called [Katsuzen](https://thosewhowandr.com/blog/michelin-star-tokyo-katsuzen).
 Go for lunch for reasonable prices.
 Can you tell I love Japanese katsu???